seishousetsu/seishousetsu.github.io/src/Introduction.md

+{{#title Seishousetsu}}
 # Seishousetsu
-The web novel series by a bunch of students.
+The web novel series, written by some students.

 **English** / [日本語](紹介_案内.md) / [한국어](소개_안내.md)

 ## Introduction
- Seishousetsu (temporary name) is a web novel series written by a bunch of students.
-The story is based in Japan.
-To be more specifically, Tokyo and Tsukuba.
-Tokyo is the capital, so you may already know.
+ Seishousetsu (temporary name) is a web novel series written by a number of students.
+The story is based in Japan, Tokyo and Tsukuba, to be more specifically.
 Tsukuba is a city near Tokyo, it's only 300km or so.
 The story unfolds around a company in Tsukuba.

 ## Authors
   The authors of that chapter will be listed on the final row on every chapter.
 Also, every author will be listed in the credits once the novel is finished.